jantar1154/jantar1154/README.md

 # Welcome to my GitHub profile!

 ## About me
 My name is David Bednárek, I am from Czech Republic and I am currently a student at VŠB-TUO in Ostrava where I study computer science.
-At the end of my study I expect to be an advanced programmer in low level languages.

 After starting university I began to love low level programming and I can see myself doing it more often in the future.